eclipse-tractusx/portal-assets/docs/developer/Technical Documentation/Interface Contracts/BPDM.md

 ### Description of the functional interface (WHAT)

-Publishing company data of a to be registered CX member to the Golden Record
+Publishing company data of a to be registered CX member to the Golden Record via the Gate
 <br>
 <br>